 - Some people say if he immediately wants to move to WhatsApp, it’s a red flag.
 I had the opposite experience, if they want to move to WhatsApp or Facebook, it usually is a sign that it is not a fake profile; not that they are good dating material though.
 However there have been many cases when a man asks to move to WhatsApp, saying he works in the army or the military and then later on asks for money.
 So still watch out.

 If he does ask to move to WhatsApp you can search the mobile number on Google and or Facebook.

 - Finally it is ok to protect yourself and ask for proof.
 Lately I was chatting with someone who had a reasonable excuse for not having a Facebook account.
-Or was it simply an excuse?
+Or was it?
 So I asked for a video of him using my name.
 I got a video with my name typed on it.
 That was a sure sign that whoever was behind the profile was not doing his utmost to proof he is real.
 You could always ask for a video call, but I did not want that myself.

 Hope this helps.
 Would love to hear your experiences or other red flags you use, in the comments section below.

 If you found this article interesting, subscribe to my blog, by pressing the button in the right column, or click here.